 While it might appear to some that he led a quiet, uneventful life, my friend was actually a remarkable individual who never wanted anything from a person but their friendship.
 And although he was often disappointed, he never lost hope that people would treat him the way he treated others.

-Do you think that was too much to ask?
+I don’t think that was too much to ask.